jackpal/jackpal.github.io/_posts/2009-07-07-Using_a_Mac_keyboard_with_Ubuntu_Linux.md

 ---
 date: 2009-07-07 18:31
 tags: Ubuntu,Linux,Mac
+title: Using a Mac keyboard with Ubuntu Linux
 ---

-# Using a Mac keyboard with Ubuntu Linux

 I frequently switch between Mac and Linux, and it's been troublesome to remember to type Command-whatever on the Mac, but Control-whatever on Linux.